rikdev/grub-multiboot/README.md

 ```

 Optionally you can copy language files.

+---

+You can copy the `bootx64.efi` file instead the directory `/boot/windows/EFI/Boot` to the directory `/boot/applications` on the USB flash drive and rename one.

+---

 Also you can copy the ramdisk file `boot.sdi` to the common directory (for example `boot/windows/Boot`) on the USB flash drive because multiple Windows images can use one shared ramdisk file: